neverstopbuilding/blog/src/_posts/2012-07-30-how-to-give-a-presentation-on-behat-and-bdd.md

 layout: post
 title: "How to Give a Presentation on Behat and BDD"
 date: 2012-07-30 19:06
-comments: true
+category: test driven development
-categories: [behat, behavior driven development]
+tags:  [behat, behavior driven development, tdd, behat, php, prezi]
 ---

 I should have probably recoreded this presentation as the video would be more compelling then just posting the link: [http://prezi.com/xpzj3ca1vayl/behat-bdd/](http://prezi.com/xpzj3ca1vayl/behat-bdd/)